 Brother Athelstan is a Dominican friar, priest to St Erconwald’s in Southwark, and secretarius to Sir John Cranston, the coroner of the City of London.
-There is a recurring cast of parishoners as well, but, as the books are set in the reign of Richard II (the late 14th century), there is also the political background of general unrest to provide additional detail to the stories.
-Often (but not always) features an impossible crime.
+There is a recurring cast of parishoners as well, but, as the books are set in the reign of Richard II (the late 14th century), there is also the political background of general unrest to provide additional detail to the stories, building to the Peasants’ Revolt in the most recent titles.
+Usually (but not always) features an impossible crime.

 An introduction to Athelstan, Sir John Cranston and the various supporting characters as they investigate an impossible poisoning or two – how did the murderer pass through the Nightingale Gallery – so called due to the sound the floorboards make – without being heard?

 The constable of the Tower of London is found with his throat cut inside a locked chamber.
 How did his assassin cross the frozen moat and scale the tower without being seen?
 And who else is on his/her list?
 Includes a novelty – Death by Bear!

 Athelstan has his hands full, dealing with murdered monks at Blackfriars, an unearthed relic and an impossible healing at his own church and sorting out a locked room mystery that Sir John has wagered his reputation (and 10,000 pounds) on the fact that he can solve it.

 Right – deep breath.
 An impossible poisoning, two impossible stabbings, a demonic possession, a second unrelated impossible poisoning and an impossible theft.
 Oh, and someone’s stealing traitors’ body parts from being displayed on London Bridge.
 All this, and Athelstan faces the threat of Ira Dei, the Anger of God, the figurehead of a potential rebellion against the regent.